-Sweden has a strong and successful manufacturing/industrial engineering sector that accounts for roughly 20 percent of the country’s GDP or $100 billion, with advanced manufacturing bringing in approximately $36 billion.
+Sweden has a strong and successful manufacturing/industrial engineering sector that accounts for roughly 20 percent of the country’s GDP or $117 billion, with advanced manufacturing accounting for approximately $40 billion of the total.
 The sector accounts for 75 percent of Swedish exports and creates over one million jobs.
-The most important sub-sectors are traditional industries, such as steel, automotive, chemical, and forestry, industrial machinery and equipment, automation and food processing equipment.
+The most important sub-sectors are traditional industries, such as steel, automotive, chemical and forestry, but also industrial machinery and equipment, automation and food processing equipment.

 Sweden has strong Information and Communications Technology (ICT) and industrial internet sectors, which combined with its high level of education and ability to cooperate effectively across industries, academia, and government, makes Sweden an attractive market for new technologies.